openid/oid4vc-haip-sd-jwt-vc/draft-oid4vc-haip-sd-jwt-vc.md

 ### Wallet Attestation Schema {#wallet-attestation-schema}

-Wallets MUST use attestations following the definition given in [!I-D.ietf-looker-key-attestation-client-authentication].
+Wallets MUST use attestations following the definition given in [@!I-D.looker-oauth-attestation-based-client-auth].

 In addition to the claims, the Wallet Attestation MUST contain the following claims: